-When I was adjusting my recipe, I initially couldn’t decide whether to include cinnamon or not.
+Well, seeing as how it’s late September, I already had pumpkin treats on my mind.
+So once I settled upon a variation of pumpkin bundt cake, I initially couldn’t decide whether to include cinnamon or not.
 I feel like most (if not all) pumpkin recipes are enhanced by cinnamon, but I was afraid of overpowering the Biscoff, and I really wanted the cookie butter flavor to shine through.
 So I came up with a compromise.
 I mixed up the initial pumpkin cake batter with vanilla as its only flavoring, and poured 1/3 of it into my prepared Bundt pan.
 I removed another 1/3 of the batter to a separate bowl, stirred in the Biscoff, and layered it in the Bundt pan.
 Then I stirred a teaspoon of cinnamon (you could also use pumpkin pie spice) into the last remaining 1/3 of batter before layering it at the top of the pan.
 This essentially gave me three layers, which I swirled with a knife before popping in the oven.

 And the verdict?
 I think leaving the cinnamon out of the first two layers of batter was the right decision.
 When you take a bite, you can actually taste the different flavors of cake swirled together: there’s the unadultered pumpkin and vanilla layer complemented by the caramelized cookie butter layer and finally, a bit of spice from the cinnamon-enhanced layer.